 Simon Rabinovitch teaches on a range of topics in Jewish, European, Russian, and legal history.
 He received a B.A. in History and Jewish Studies from McGill University and an M.A. and Ph.D. in Comparative History from Brandeis University.
 During his graduate studies he spent a year (2005-6) as a visiting student at the European University at St. Petersburg and before coming to Boston University he spent two years (2007-9) as the Alexander Grass Postdoctoral Associate in Jewish History at the University of Florida.

 Professor Rabinovitch plays hockey avidly, albeit without talent, and lives in West Roxbury with his wife, two daughters, and son.

-The beautiful art in the banner is by Tom Glick.
+The beautiful art in the banner (and below) is by Tom Glick.